debapriya9b/cookbook/README.md

 - Next you need to install a virtual environment for the python interpreter, I recommend using pythons built in virtual environment.
 Enter the command `python -m venv venv` .
 NOTE: Your python command may differ, such as `python3` or `py`.
 - Activate the venv with the command `source venv/bin/activate`, again this may differ depending on your operating system, please check https://docs.python.org/3/library/venv.html for further instructions.
 - If needed, Upgrade pip locally by `pip install --upgrade pip`.
-- Install all required modules withh the command `pip -r requirements.txt`.
+- Install all required modules with the command `pip -r requirements.txt`.
 - Its now time to open your text editor and create a file called `.flaskenv`.
 - Inside this file you will need to create a SECRET_KEY variable and a MONGO_URI  to link to your own database.
 Please make sure to call your database 'cookbook', with 4 collections called recipes, users, categories and difficulties.
-You will find the source for these collections in `/app/data`.
-- Lastly, open run.py and on replace line 10 to ` app.run(host=os.getenv('IP'), port=os.getenv('PORT'), debug=True)` and save the file
+- Lastly, open run.py and on replace app.run to ` app.run(host=os.getenv('IP'), port=os.getenv('PORT'), debug=True)` and save the file
 - You can now run the application with the command `python run.py`
 - You can visit the website at `http://127.0.0.1:5000`